Safety Tips for Walkers

 - Be extra careful around crosswalks; slow down and be prepared to stop.

 - Never pass vehicles stopped at a crosswalk.
 You may not be able to see pedestrians that are crossing.

 - Never drive under the influence of alcohol and/or drugs.
 Be mindful that some over the counter and prescription medications can cause drowsiness, inhibit awareness and judgement, and impair your ability to drive safely.

 - Follow the speed limit, especially around people on the street.

 - Remember that small children are very active and can be impulsive so take extra care and adhere to speed limits when driving through busy neighborhoods or school zone areas.

-- Be extra cautious when backing up—pedestrians can move into your path.
+- Be extra cautious when backing up.